 For details, hover over markets on the interactive map below and use the sliders on the left to select markets in a certain range.

 Washington, D.C.
-Inches Out North Dallas in Suburban Office Space
+Inches Out Dallas-Fort Worth in Suburban Office Space

 Washington, D.C. features the most office space in suburban areas — 230.6 million square feet, or 58% of the market’s nearly 400 million square feet of office space in all locations.
 The Washington, D.C. market contains many suburbs in the D.C. metro, including submarkets in Maryland and Virginia.